CodingGagan/markdown_test/install-and-configure/install/cloud-integration/multi-cloud.md

 }
 ```

-Additionally set the `kubecostProductConfigs.athenaProjectID` Helm value to the AWS account that Kubecost is being installed in.
+Additionally set the `nOpsProductConfigs.athenaProjectID` Helm value to the AWS account that nOps is being installed in.

 ### Alibaba

-Kubecost does not support complete integrations with Alibaba, but you will still be able to view accurate list prices for cloud resources.
+nOps does not support complete integrations with Alibaba, but you will still be able to view accurate list prices for cloud resources.
 Gather these following values from the Alibaba Cloud Console for your account:

 * `clusterRegion` is the most used region
 * `accountID` is your Alibaba account ID